Thermodynamics and the Joule-Thomson expansion of dilaton black holes in 2+1 dimensions

-Given the smaller black hole has lower Gibbs free energy it is the preferred thermodynamical state for $T < T_{max}$.
-There is a first order phase transition between the AdS space and the smaller black holes at $T = T_{max}$.
-This is very similar to the Hawking-Page phase transition occurred in the Schwarzschild-AdS black hole\cite{hawking2}.
+It is clear that the thermal-AdS space has lower $G$ than the small black holes.
+However, since we are studying the charged black holes in the canonical ensemble where the charge $Q$ is fixed, the thermal-AdS space is not accessible to the charged black hole: the black hole cannot evaporate completely while keeping the charge Q non-zero \cite{marks}\cite{anabalon}.
+Hence the lowest free energy state is the small black hole and is the preferred state.
+Hence it is not possible for a charged dilaton black hole to have HP transition in the canonical ensemble.
+We will discuss HP transitions for uncharged dilaton black holes in Appendix A and in the grand canonical ensemble in section 8.

+This behavior of the Gibbs free energy of $N=6/7$ black hole is similar to the Reissner-Nordstr\"om black hole in 4 dimensions, as shown in \cite{mann1}.
+There, the smaller, strongly charged black hole is thermodynamically preferred over the larger, weakly charged black hole.
+The Gibbs free energy of the Kerr black hole, considered in canonical ensemble with the angular momentum $J$ replaced with charge $Q$, also behaved similar to the RN black hole and the dilaton black hole discussed above \cite{mann1}.

+The charged dilaton black hole does not have HP phase transitions (as discussed above) or van der Waals type phase transition (since there are no critical points) as found in some charged AdS black holes \cite{chamblin}\cite{daripa}.

+Re-entrant Hawking-Page phase transitions occurs when there are two HP phase transitions with two different temperatures.
+When the temperature is increased gradually, there could be small black hole/thermal-AdS HP transition and then thermal-AdS/large black hole HP transition which may happen successively \cite{cui}\cite{marks}.
+Since for charged dilaton black hole there are no HP transitions, one could conclude that there are no re-entrant HP transitions for the above charged black holes.

-\subsection{Thermodynamics of the black holes for $N=1$ case}
+\section{Thermodynamics of the black holes for $N=1$ case}